TACC/Core-Portal/README.md

 ### TBD

+- Update Ansible scripts to support CEP deployment to staging VM (currently still configured for SD2E deployment).
+- Choose either conf or env for config and eliminate the redundancy in setup (using ansible to inject env vars into containers).
 - Fix self-signed certificates issues.
-- Choose either conf or env for config and eliminate some redundancy in setup.
-What is the secure way to inject credentials here (akin to settings_secret.py)?
 - Refactor app modules.
 - Enhance authentication workflow with abaco reactors.
 - Enhance user data storage setup with Celery task.